img-terrorism

 21st Century Sling and Stone

 Present times have taught us, through bitter experiences of loss of life; property, and economy, that there is a dire need to understand the narrative which has contaminated the minds of people, especially youth.
 To this purpose, our first step should be to accept this reality that no amount of policing, aggressive measures, and wars can eliminate the possibility of this contamination.
 The second step is to enter the mind of the corrupter who is duly equipped with tools of knowledge.
-This is the only way forward in developing an immune system for masses who, upon being targeted, will then be able to fight off effectively and independently.
+This is the only way forward in developing a counter-narrative that can create an immune system for the masses who, upon being targeted, will then be able to fight off effectively and independently.

 Warfare has evolved far beyond the first generation.
 Today, this favorite past time is waged by frustrated non-state warriors, directing their rage against visible symbols of oppression, drawing visceral as well as vicarious pleasure out of their violence.
+To counter these actions, a comprehensive counter-narrative is necessary.

 Third-generation warfare, which was waged between industrial-age armies over land and resources was replaced by fourth-generation warfare, waged by non-state actors and asymmetric warriors employing terrorism as a tool to achieve their political objectives.
 Col Thomas Hammes in his book “The Sling and the Stone” described 4GW as the only kind of war the United States ever lost and that too three times, that is, in Vietnam, Lebanon, and Somalia.
 This warfare also formed the basis for the eventual defeat of the French in Vietnam and Algeria and the USSR in Afghanistan.
 ‘Asymmetrical’ warfare includes the conflicts of the 21st century and clearly portrays how difficult it is for the world’s superpowers to battle insurgents and terrorists who will fight unconventionally in the face of superior military power.